This is a guest post written by James Randall of I.P.M. SIPP Administration Limited.

 A SIPP is a form of personal pension that allows you to hold a wide range of assets.
 A SIPP comes with generous tax rules, which applies to any asset held within it (commercial property included).

-What are the benefits to purchasing a property in a SIPP?
+What are the benefits of purchasing a property in a SIPP?

 One of the benefits of using a SIPP to purchase a property is for the tax benefits applied to contributions.
 It works like this: